Blaqadonis/my_rag_project/course_project/README.md

 - **History Management**: Maintains the history of the chat sessions.
 - **Interactive Interface**: User-friendly interface built with Gradio.

+## Technical Overview

+* **LangChain**: I used the Langchain framework for its off-the-shelf solutions tailored for retrieval-augmented generation (RAG), offering a strong foundation for my application's architecture.
+Since the primary data consists of PDF text, I implemented semantic search to retrieve relevant information effectively.
+However, handling PDF files with tables and charts remains a challenge in the current implementation.
+To address this in the future, I plan to incorporate a technique known as ```ColPali``` introduced to the world by Cornell University via [this paper](https://arxiv.org/abs/2407.01449), which will enhance the ability to process more complex PDFs, including those containing structured data like tables and charts.

+* **Ensemble Retriever**: For the retrieval process, I adopted an ensemble retriever, combining semantic similarity and maximal marginal relevance (MMR) retrievers to diversify search results.
+Additionally, I integrated a support vector machine retriever, assigning weighted importance to each method to optimize retrieval accuracy.

+* **FAISS Index**: For quick prototyping, I used FAISS CPU, which has proven to be straightforward and efficient for text-based data retrieval.

+* **Guardrail**: The chatbot is designed with a feature to ensure conversations remain focused on the uploaded documents.
+If a user attempts to stray from this context, the bot responds with: ```I'm sorry, but Blaq will like us to ONLY chat about your documents```.
+This keeps interactions aligned with the app’s purpose, preventing inappropriate queries.

+* **Fast Inference**: To further enhance performance, I used a Groq model for generation.
+Groq's TSP architecture is known for its fast inference capabilities, making it ideal for the rapid processing needs of the chatbot.

 ## Getting Started

 ### Prerequisites

 - Python 3.10 or higher
 - Virtual Environment (optional but recommended)

+### The Data

+Any PDF document can be used, but for evaluating the app, I chose [this PDF](https://pressbooks.oer.hawaii.edu/humannutrition2/) on human nutrition.

 ### Installation